Written by James Whitfield, CSCS, Exercise Physiologist & Performance Researcher

 Treatment duration varies significantly by condition, with acute inflammatory episodes responding to 2-4 week courses while chronic conditions may require ongoing maintenance therapy.
 Intermittent dosing schedules (5 days on, 2 days off) help prevent tolerance development in long-term use.

-Thymulin requires careful attention to zinc status before initiating therapy, with serum zinc levels optimized to 80-120 mcg/dL for maximum peptide activity.
+Thymulin requires careful attention to zinc status before initiating therapy, with serum zinc levels improved to 80-120 mcg/dL for maximum peptide activity.
 Standard dosing begins at 50mcg three times weekly, increasing to 200mcg three times weekly based on immune function markers (Thymic Hormone Research, 2022).

 Age-related adjustments account for declining thymic responsiveness, with patients over 65 often requiring 150-200mcg doses compared to 50-100mcg in younger adults.
-Treatment monitoring includes T-cell subset analysis and thymic output markers to guide dose optimization.
+Treatment monitoring includes T-cell subset analysis and thymic output markers to guide dose improvement.

 Concurrent zinc supplementation at 15-30mg daily ensures adequate cofactor availability, though excessive zinc intake can interfere with copper absorption and create secondary deficiencies.
 Regular monitoring of trace element status prevents these complications.